 The following must be submitted to Council in order for your application to be considered Properly Made:

-- All Mandatory Supporting Information as per Form 6
+- All Mandatory Supporting Information

 - All associated and applicable plans and documents

 - Bill of Quantities certified by an RPEQ